alexandermichels/alexandermichels.github.io/_pages/cv.md

 ## [Education](#edu)

-**Ph.D. in Informatics (in progress)**
+**Ph.D. in Informatics**
-University of Illinois at Urbana-Champaign
+University of Illinois Urbana-Champaign
-June 2019 - Present
+June 2019 - May 2025
 Advised by Dr. Shaowen Wang

 **M.S. in Geography**
-University of Illinois at Urbana-Champaign
+University of Illinois Urbana-Champaign
 May 2024
 Advised by Dr. Shaowen Wang